puxdesign/PuxOrchard.Theme.OliveCMS/README.md

 2. **Cloning the Repository:**
    - Clone this repository, add references to your project, and activate the theme in the admin dashboard.
    - Alternatively, you can clone and utilize the styles in your own custom admin theme.

+## Supported versions of OrchardCore
+- it was created on 1.8.4 version of OrchardCore
+- then it was ported and adapted to support 2.1.4 version of OrchardCore
+- it should be backwards compatible with version > 1.8.3
+- you may need to build the theme on your own, in case nuget for your version is not available

+## Disclaimer
+If you will start using OliveCMS Theme, keep in mind, that we primarily use this theme on our own projects.
+That means, it is designed to work with all our custom modules, that may interfere with standard CMS interface.
+Therefore, there may be visual bugs in some sections, that we do not use or we have modified in our custom modules.

+If you encounter a bug, feel free to create an issue.

 ## Build Instructions